hsuman/Python_RESTful_test/README.md

 * Fork the repo into a private repo.
 * Create a virtualenv for this project and install requirements.txt file
-* Modify the pr-api module to complete the require API endpoints
+* Modify the main module to complete the require API endpoints
 * Let us know when you have finished.

 **Tasks**